bartelsjoshuac/Corduroy/README.md

 NOTES:
 - On OSX, docker sometimes has to be run as sudo (root) or you will get a weird postgres database lock file permissions error.
 But this seems random.
 - There are subtle differences between unix and windows commands you will need to familize yourself with.
+- There are several security settings in settings.py you may wish to play with, as certain features have been enabled for the sake of testing, and a few others were enabled for the sake of testing if they work (timeouts)

 Normall execution after Getting Stated